Who this document is for

 - Export Sentinel Log CSV → file separately for quality/JC documentation

-- Export MTM Audit PDF → submit to billing department for reimbursement processing
+- Export MTM Audit PDF → submit to billing department for reimbursement processing (Health System and AMC tiers only — Billing tab must be visible)

 - Generate Session Certificate → file in regulatory binder